Petit Basset Griffon Vendeen(Little Griffon Vendeen Basset)

-Despite his appearance, the PBGV is not a Basset Hound in a wire coat, but in many ways is more terrier-like in temperament.
-He is a merry, inquisitive, tough, busy dog, always on the lookout for excitement and fun.
-He loves to sniff, explore, trail and dig , a true hunter at heart.
-Amiable and playful, he is good with children, other dogs and pets, and he is friendly toward strangers.
-The PBGV is stubborn and independent.
-He tends to dig and bark.
+Despite its appearance, the PBGV is not a Basset Hound in a wire coat.
+It is a merry, inquisitive, tough, busy dog, always on the lookout for excitement and fun.
+This dog loves to sniff, explore, trail, and dig.
+Amiable and playful, the PBGV is good with children, other dogs, and most pets, and is friendly toward strangers.
+The breed is stubborn and independent, and tends to dig and bark.

-The PBGV is not content to lie around.
-His exercise requirements can be easily fulfilled, however, by a good walk on leash or a vigorous romp in the yard.
-He is happiest when dividing his time between house and yard.
+Not content to lie around, this dog’s exercise requirements can be easily fulfilled, however, by a good walk on leash or a vigorous romp in the yard.
 The coat needs weekly brushing and occasional tidying of straggling hairs.

 - Minor concerns: otitis externa, CHD, PPM, some retinal and corneal conditions